-Building upon the projects to document the numbers of salmon returning to area streams and rivers, the NSFR&D team focuses their salmon rehabilitation efforts where they will have the most impact around the Norton Sound region.
+Building upon enumeration projects to document the numbers of salmon returning to regional streams and rivers, NSFR&D focuses their salmon rehabilitation efforts in areas that will have the most impact in the Norton Sound region.

 NSFR&D operates the following salmon rehabilitation projects:

 Snake River Chum (2005-2018)

 Snake River Coho (2005-present)